-Some of my top picks include the Monterey Beer Festival, the Santa Cruz Mountains Winery Passport Day, and Carmel Bach Festival.
-Find information on these and other top activities in Monterey, Carmel-by-the-Sea, Santa Cruz, and more.
+This year, some of my favorite July festivals—the Monterey Beer Festival, Santa Cruz Mountains Winery Passport Day, and Carmel Bach Festival—have been postponed.
+Find information on the top activities that will still take place in Monterey, Carmel-by-the-Sea, Santa Cruz, and more.

 Disclaimer: I receive a small commission from some of the links on this page.